menu icon

 • Add Cumin seeds and grated coconut.

-• Grind everything to a smooth paste (by adding 3-4 tbsp of water) and set this spice paste aside.
+• Grind everything to a smooth paste (by adding 3-4 tablespoon of water) and set this spice paste aside.

 COOKING ASHGOURD